Health in relation to body~mind~earth~solar system-spirit

 I trained at the London College of Traditional Acupuncture and Oriental Medicine receiving my licentiate in 1999.
 I have a degree in Traditional Chinese Medicine and post graduate training in Five Element Acupuncture and Food Energetics.
 I trained with Penny Brohn Cancer Care supporting people living with cancer with acupuncture, relaxation techniques and Mindfulness meditation.
 I did a 7 year study on acupuncture and Mindfulness for people living with Parkinson’s Disease which proved to make a positive improvement in the quality of day to day living.
 I have been teaching Five Elements and Food Energetics to help people understand their own unique pattern of physiological and emotional health and to understand that food is medicine.

-I first studied natural medicine, Mindfulness meditation and conscious ecology at Sherborne House in Gloucestershire, UK in 1973~74.
+I first studied natural medicine, Mindfulness meditation and reciprocal ecology at Sherborne House in Gloucestershire, UK in 1973~74.
 Sherborne House was a fourth way International Academy for Continuous Education under J.G.Bennett, Director of the Institute for the Comparative Study of History, Philosophy and the Sciences.
 J.G.Bennett is considered to be one of the founding fathers of the holistic movement and an educationalist ahead of his time about what he called Reciprocal Maintenance, climate change, biodiversity and the higher intelligence of nature, our planet and solar system.

 At Sherborne I learned the practice of Mindfulness meditation from Samdach Vira Dharmawara Bellong Mahathera, doctor and monk of the Thai Forest tradition.
 A Cambodian monk, he was active in getting many people out of Cambodia during the regime of Pol Pot, bringing them to England and then on to California where he stayed with his people until his death at a youthful 112 years old!